ericdwkim/SpotifyMe/README.md

 ## Confirm Python version

-Ensure that the installed `python3.9` is version `3.9.4` on the venv
+Ensure that the installed `python3.9` is version `3.9.4` at the system level

 `$ python3.9 -V`